-The NSIF 2019 Challenge is now LIVE!
+The NSIF 2019 Challenge New Registrations Now CLOSED!

 A ‘Tech for Good’ platform that aims to drive technology led innovation for the Base of the Pyramid (BoP) population.

 NASSCOM Social Innovation Forum (NSIF) is a ‘Tech for Good’ platform that aims to drive technology led innovation for the Base of the Pyramid (BoP) population, by developing solutions to address gaps in key developmental areas and foster inclusive growth.

 Owing to the pervasive nature of Information Communication Technology (ICT), its application is being seen across all sectors to provide valuable solutions to problems of social development – to build more effective processes, better products and tools.
 It is this potential of ‘technology for good’ that NASSCOM Social Innovation Forum aims to capture.